edgelesssys/contrast/docs/docs/architecture/attestation.md

 - **Attester**: Assigned to entities that are responsible for creating *Evidence* which is then sent to a *Verifier*.
 - **Verifier**: These entities utilize the *Evidence*, *Reference Values*, and *Endorsements*.
 They assess the trustworthiness of the *Attester* by applying an *Appraisal Policy* for *Evidence*, a process known as "appraisal of Evidence."
 Following this assessment, *Verifiers* generate *Attestation Results* for use by *Relying Parties*.
 The *Appraisal Policy* for *Evidence* may be provided by the *Verifier Owner*, configured by the owner, programmed into the *Verifier*, or acquired through other means.
 - **Relying Party**: Assigned to entities that utilize *Attestation Results*, applying their own appraisal policies to make specific decisions, such as authorization decisions.
-This process is referred to as the "appraisal of Attestation Results."
+This process is referred to as the "appraisal of Attestation Results".
 The *Appraisal Policy* for *Attestation Results* might be sourced from the *Relying Party Owner*, configured by the owner, embedded in the *Relying Party*, or obtained through other protocols or mechanisms.

 ## Components of Contrast's Attestation
 The key components involved in the attestation process of Contrast are detailed below: